Skip to content

 Getting Up to Speed on Multi-Agent Systems, Part 5: Debate, State, and Coordination

-Surveys four papers on multi-agent LLM coordination — convergent debate, adversarial debate, shared-notebook state, and the CALM theorem — arguing that coordination structure must match task structure, and that distributed systems theory offers a ready-made vocabulary the field is ignoring.
+Surveys four papers on how multiple LLM agents should interact — convergent debate, adversarial debate, shared-notebook state, and the CALM theorem — arguing that coordination structure must match task structure, and that distributed systems theory offers untapped formalisms for the field.

 May 03, 2026 · tech · Christopher Meiklejohn